SMTPServer Terms of Service

 We provide the Services, including related software and technology, for ultimate federal government end use solely in accordance with these Terms.
 If you (or any of your End Users) are an agency, department, or other entity of any government, the use, duplication, reproduction, release, modification, disclosure, or transfer of the Services, or any related documentation of any kind, including technical data, software, and manuals, is restricted by these Terms.
 All other use is prohibited and no rights other than those provided in these Terms are conferred.
 The Services were developed fully at private expense.

 The enforceability and interpretation of Section 18 (Agreement to Arbitrate) will be determined by the Federal Arbitration Act (including its procedural provisions).
-Apart from Section 18, these Terms will be governed by and interpreted according to the laws of the State of California without regard to conflicts of laws and principles that would cause laws of another jurisdiction to apply.
+Apart from Section 18, these Terms will be governed by and interpreted according to the laws of the Republic of Latvia without regard to conflicts of laws and principles that would cause laws of another jurisdiction to apply.
 These Terms will not be governed by the United Nations Convention on Contracts for the International Sale of Goods.

 Except as provided in these Terms and any exhibits or addenda or other terms incorporated by reference into these Terms, these Terms supersede all prior and contemporaneous proposals, statements, sales materials or presentations and agreements, oral and written.
 No oral or written information or advice given by SMTPServer, its agents or employees will create a warranty or in any way increase the scope of the warranties or obligations under these Terms.
 Any purchase order document or similar document provided by you shall be construed solely as evidence of your internal business processes, and the terms and conditions contained thereon shall be void and have no effect with regard to these Terms between you and SMTPServer and be non-binding against SMTPServer even if signed by SMTPServer after the date you accept these Terms.